Indonesia faces challenge to seizure of yacht wanted by US

 JAKARTA, Indonesia (AP) — Indonesia’s seizure of a luxury yacht wanted as part of a U.S. probe into the alleged multibillion-dollar theft of funds from a Malaysian state investment company is being challenged by the vessel’s owner, police said Monday.

-National police deputy detective Daniel Silitonga said police haven’t handed the yacht over to the U.S. since its Feb.
+National police deputy director of economic crimes Daniel Silitonga said police haven’t handed the yacht over to the U.S. since its Feb.
 28 seizure because they’re waiting for a court hearing after lawyers for the owner of the Cayman Islands-registered Equanimity began a legal challenge.

 “Until now we are still awaiting the summons for a hearing,” he said.
 “We are facing some legal issues that have to be resolved first.”